eForms Logo

 • Recording – The quitclaim deed must be recorded in the County Recorder’s Office where the real estate is located (See County List).

-• Signing (765 ILCS 5/20) – A quit claim deed in the State of Illinois is required to be signed with a notary public present before being recorded.
+• Signing – A quit claim deed must be signed with a notary public present before being recorded.[1]

 • Statute – 765 ILCS 5/10

 • Transfer Tax Declaration (Form PTAX-203) – The transfer tax must be paid prior to or at the time of filing the quitclaim deed.
-This can be done by filling in the form in Adobe PDF, Online, or you can File Electronically if you are living in an applicable county.
+This can be done by completing the form and filing it electronically.